Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 Security and health:

-You are out on your own in a rural area and an RV may not offer the same level of protection as a traditional home.
+An RV may not offer the same level of protection as a traditional home.

-In addition, you will probably be far away from the nearest healthcare center.
+Plus, you will probably be far away from the nearest healthcare center.

 Be sure that you can access emergency services in the event of a crisis.